TiBillet/Lespass/README.md

 #### Optional : Django admin interface.

+not recommended because it is a direct access to the database without automatic process.
+Prefer the api to administer your instance.

-Not recommended, direct acces to database.
-Prefer API Root admin interface ( public tenant ) :
+Root admin interface ( public tenant ) :
 - https://DOMAIN/admin